 - Submit to the Chief Judge, on or before February 15 of each year, a letter which includes (1) the name, address, and contact information (including the e-mail address) of the student practice program director; (2) a statement that the student practice program will comply with these requirements; (3) a general description of the student practice program guidelines as described in section 1.b., above; and (4) any suggestions that the student practice program may offer for enhancing student interactions with the Court.
 The letter to the Chief Judge referred to in this provision may be submitted to the Court in paper form or, if in PDF format, as an attachment to an e-mail using the Contact Us link.

 - Immediately inform the Chief Judge of any material changes in the information submitted to the Court pursuant to section 1.d., above.

 A responsive pleading, motion, or other paper may be filed with the Court through the student practice program under the following circumstances:

 - Any responsive pleading, motion, or other paper filed with the Court shall be reviewed by lead counsel and lead counsel’s signature shall appear first on the document.
 The names of other counsel who are members in good standing of the Bar of this Court also may appear on the document.
 A student may not sign a document submitted to the Court for filing.
 However, the names of students may appear in the answer or other documents filed in the case to the extent provided in section 3.c. below.

-- Contacts made on behalf of the Commissioner of Internal Revenue with the Court or the Clerk of the Court concerning a case described in these requirements generally should be made only by the director of the student practice program or lead counsel.
+- Contacts made on behalf of the Commissioner of Internal Revenue with the Court concerning a case described in these requirements generally should be made only by the director of the student practice program or lead counsel.
 A student participant may not contact the Court concerning a case described in these requirements.

 If the requirements set forth above are satisfied, the Court may permit students in the student practice program to participate in proceedings before the Court pursuant to the following procedures: